Overcoming Annotation Bottlenecks in Underwater Fish Segmentation: A Robust Self-Supervised Learning Approach: Method

-Note that, in \cref{eq:affinity} we extract features from multiple videos in the training batch, however, in \cref{eq:pseudo_label} we extract features from the same video sequence only.
-This will help our framework to simultaneously learn intra-video (within a single video clip), and inter-video (between video clips) feature embeddings to preserve the fine-grained correspondence associations as well as instance-level feature discrimination \cite{wang2020self}.
+Equation \ref{eq:affinity} leverages features from multiple videos in the training batch, while Equation \ref{eq:pseudo_label} focuses on features from the same video sequence.
+This dual approach enables the framework to learn both intra-video and inter-video feature embeddings, preserving fine-grained correspondence associations and instance-level feature discrimination.